 The early 1980s saw high demand for quarters, leading to large mintages.
 The 1983 Washington Quarter was part of this trend.
 This was a time of economic recovery in the United States, with inflation and unemployment rates starting to stabilize after a period of economic turmoil in the late 1970s when the 1979 Quarters existed.

-Quarters from the early 1980s, including 1983, are relatively scarce in higher grades because they were heavily circulated and fewer were saved in mint condition.
-Collectors often seek out 1983 Quarter errors, e.g., those with doubling or off-center strikes.
+Coins from the early 1980s, including 1983, are relatively scarce in higher grades because they were heavily circulated and fewer were saved in mint condition.
+Collectors often seek out 1983 Quarter error examples, e.g., those with doubling or off-center strikes.
 These can significantly increase a coin's value.

 While the basic design by John Flanagan remained the same, there have been various changes and special editions over the years.
 For example, the State Quarters Program (1999-2008) introduced new reverse designs for each of the 50 states, followed by the America the Beautiful Quarters (2010-2021).